SBB Re 420: Operations

 As of 2024, the four-axle Re 420 are mainly used for freight services, where they are sometimes paired with the six-axle Re 620 (Re 6/6), especially in mountainous regions.
 This pairing is referred to as Re 10/10.
 (Note: both locomotives are Re class, so the couple is Re class; 10/10 means that they overall have 10 driven axles out of 10) Current freight operators using the Re 420 are SBB Cargo and Widmer Rail Service AG (WRS).

 Before the wide use of electric multiple units, the Re 420 was frequently used for passenger services, either as a single engine or in pairs.
 It is still in use for some passenger train services, for example for some peak-hour commuter rail services of Zurich S-Bahn, the EuroCity Transalpin or the tourist-oriented Gotthard Panorama Express.

-As of 2024, most standard gauge push-pull operations of passenger trains in Switzerland are run with Re 460 locomotives (respectively Re 450 on the Zurich S-Bahn network).
+As of 2024, most standard gauge push-pull operations of passenger trains in Switzerland are run with Re 460 locomotives (Re 450 on the Zurich S-Bahn network).